Maria Lea Pedini-Angelini

 Maria Lea Pedini-Angelini (born 15 July 1954) served as a Captain Regent of San Marino from 1 April 1981 to 1 October 1981.
 She served with Gastone Pasolini.
-She was the first female head of state of San Marino and, at age 26, one of the youngest.
-She later served as Director in the Ministry of Government and Foreign Affairs, and has been non-resident Ambassador in the Ministry to France, Denmark, Sweden, Norway and Hungary.
+She was the first female head of state of San Marino and, at age 26, the youngest non-royal state leader in Europe since 1900.
+She later served as Director in the Ministry of Government and Foreign Affairs.

+She has been a non-resident Ambassador in the Ministry to Switzerland, Denmark, Sweden, Norway and Hungary.